zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast number 426.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode to help you improve your English even faster.
+Go there to download a Learning Guide for this episode to help you improve your English even faster.

 This episode is a dialogue between Brenda and Yoji tal king about product quality, the quality of things that you buy.
 Are they go od, are they bad; what are some of the specific words we use in describing different  products – different things – we’ll find out in this dialogue.
 Let’s get st arted.